duck123acb/pet-rock/readme.md

 4. Run Ollama (or run `ollama serve` in your terminal idrk if ur not on a Mac)

 5. Run `main.py` on both your computer and the Raspberry Pi Pico W. It may take a few minutes to setup.
-The Pico's LED will blink
+The Pico's LED will blink when connecting to the Wi-Fi, and be solid when it's connected.
+The Pico will then blink 3 times when it's connected to the computer.
+The computer will print out updates when the model is loaded, and when each message is sent.

 6. Enjoy!